 You just practiced a little self-care!
 More on that below…

-Now that we’re a little more centered, let’s talk about what we can all do to stay healthy during this stressful time.
+Now that we’re a little more centered, let’s talk about what we can all do to continue to stay healthy during this stressful time.

 The best thing to do right now is to be informed.
 Contradictory updates and opinions on COVID-19 are coming at us from a variety of different sources, so knowing where to get reliable information is essential.
 We’re talking about science-based sources you can trust.